 If you’re reading posts in the WordPress Reader, you can immediately see how many followers the person has and how many likes they have on a post.
 You don’t want to look at it?
 Too bad, so sad.
 As soon as you go to click the like button, boom, you have to see who else has liked that post.
 It wasn’t always that way; you used to have to put a little bit of effort to see all the likers.
 I hated that change when it happened, and I still do.

-So, what might people having blogging insecurities about?
+So, what might people have blogging insecurities about?

 There are multiple areas that can be potential triggers for insecurity and comparison to others.
 The particular mix for a given blogger will likely depend on their personality, where their blog is at in its evolution, and what their blogging goals are.

 I think a common one is to doubt the quality of one’s own blog, whether it’s the ideas or the style of writing.
 Sometimes bloggers will say that they’re not sure why people would want to read their blog.
 There isn’t some objective standard for what makes a good blog, so there’s the risk of letting shoulds take over, telling you that your blog should be something other than what it is.